 Research interests: cancer bioinformatics and computational biology; high-throughput sequence analysis.
 More about Tony

-Karin Verspoor is an Associate Professor in the Department of Computing and Information Systems at the Melbourne School of Engineering, University of Melbourne, and Deputy Director of the University's Health and Biomedical Informatics Centre (HaBIC).
+Karin Verspoor is a Professor in the Department of Computing and Information Systems at the Melbourne School of Engineering, University of Melbourne, and Deputy Director of the University's Health and Biomedical Informatics Centre (HaBIC).

 Research interests: biomedical data analysis; biomedical text mining; clinical decision support.
 More about Karin